tecolicom/App-ansicolumn/README.md

     ~/.ansicolumnrc

 file is read at start up.
-If you want **--no-top-space** always being on, put this line in your `~/.ansicolumnrc`.
+If you want use **--no-white-space** always, put this line in your `~/.ansicolumnrc`.

-    option default --no-top-space
+    option default --no-white-space

 Also command can be extended by original modules with **-M** option.
 See \`perldoc Getopt::EX\` for detail.